-In the mid-1970s the late Sir John Wilson amongst others, began to draw the international community’s attention to the problem of global blindness.
+IAPB’s history began in the mid-1970s when the late Sir John Wilson amongst others, began to draw the international community’s attention to the problem of global blindness.
 These efforts led to the setting up of the International Agency for the Prevention of Blindness (IAPB) on January 1, 1975, with Sir John Wilson as the Founder President.
 The founding members were the World Blind Union (WBU) and the International Council of Ophthalmology (ICO).

 IAPB was established as a coordinating, umbrella organisation to lead an international effort in mobilising resources for blindness prevention activities.
 IAPB aspired to link professional bodies, non-governmental organisations (NGOs), educational institutions and interested individuals with national programmes for the prevention of blindness.